|

 Ledipasvir/Sofosbuvir

-Ledipasvir has in vitro activity against most genotype 6 subtypes, except for 6e (Wong, 2013); (Kohler, 2014).
-A small, 2-center, open-label study (NCT01826981) investigated the safety and in vivo efficacy of ledipasvir/sofosbuvir for 12 weeks in treatment-naive and -experienced patients with genotype 6 infection.
-Twenty-five patients (92% were treatment-naive) who were primarily Asian (88%) had infection from 7 different subtypes (32% 6a; 24% 6e; 12% 6l; 8% 6m; 12% 6p; 8% 6q; 4% 6r).
-Two patients (8%) had cirrhosis.
-The SVR12 rate was 96% (24/25), and the single patient who experienced relapse had discontinued therapy at week 8 because of drug use.
-No patient discontinued treatment owing to adverse events (Gane, 2015).
+Ledipasvir has in-vitro activity against most genotype 6 subtypes, except for 6e (Wong, 2013); (Kohler, 2014).
+A small, 2-center, open-label study investigated the safety and in vivo efficacy of ledipasvir/sofosbuvir for 12 weeks among treatment-naive and treatment-experienced persons with genotype 6 infection.
+Twenty-five participants (92% treatment-naive) who were primarily Asian (88%) had infection from 7 different subtypes (32% 6a; 24% 6e; 12% 6l; 8% 6m; 12% 6p; 8% 6q; 4% 6r).
+Two participants (8%) had cirrhosis.
+The SVR12 rate was 96% (24/25), and the single person who experienced relapse had discontinued therapy at week 8 because of drug use.
+No participants discontinued treatment owing to adverse events (Gane, 2015).